-We want to support those who live with a mental illness and show that it's possible not only to live with a mental illness but to thrive.
-Since 1949, May has been known as mental health awareness month.
-In 2008, Harvard health said that anxiety has been associated with severe chronic physical illnesses, including heart disease and GI conditions.
+We want to support those who live with a mental health illness and show that it's possible not only to live with a mental health illness but to thrive.
+Since 1949, May has been known as a mental health awareness month.
+In 2008, experts at Harvard Health said that anxiety and stress have been associated with severe chronic physical illnesses, including heart disease and GI conditions.
 That's why we need to take our mental health seriously.
-It's essential to take care of not only your physical body but your mental health because if you're not well psychologically, you won't be well physically.
+It's essential to take care of not only your physical body but your mental health; if you're not well psychologically, you won't be well physically.
 Remember, the mind and body are integrated.

-Why Mental Health Matters
+Why It Matters

 Depression and bipolar disorder are under the heading of mood disorders and impact 10% of adults every year.
 Mood disorders mean that an individual has trouble with emotional regulation and difficulty navigating their life because their mood is low or perhaps, shifting.
-Shifts in mood can occur rapidly, multiple times a day, or less frequently - every few weeks or months, for example.
-An example of a change in mood could be that you experience hypomania or mania and then, it shifts to depression in some weeks.
+Mood changes can occur rapidly, multiple times a day, or less frequently - every few weeks or months, for example.
+An example of a change in mood could be that you experience hypomania or mania, and then it shifts to depression in some weeks.

 Psychotic disorders are a collection of mental health conditions that alter your perception of reality.
-Those individuals who have psychotic disorders struggle to differentiate what's real from what is a delusion.
+Individuals who have psychotic disorders struggle to differentiate what's real from what is a delusion.
 A person might see or hear things that aren't there.
 For a person with a psychotic disorder, it can be difficult to understand what does and does not exist.
 Schizophrenia and schizoaffective disorder are examples of psychotic disorders.

 Here are some valuable resources for specific mental health concerns

-Eradicating stigma is something that people who are passionate about raising awareness for mental illness strive for, and hopefully, we will get there one day.
+Eradicating stigma is something that people who are passionate about raising awareness for mental health illness strive for, and hopefully, we will get there one day.
 BetterHelp is dedicated to this cause.
-Stigma causes people to feel ashamed.
-They feel marked by something that makes them feel inferior or less than, but no one needs to feel that way.
+Stigma causes people to feel ashamed when they shouldn’t.
+They feel marked by something that makes them feel inferior or less than others, but no one needs to feel that way.
 What can we do to fight against stigma?